Skip to main content

 First instance

 While an application is awaiting a first instance decision, it is part of the caseload of applications under examination by the asylum authorities, or so-called first instance pending cases.
 The number of pending cases serves as a key indicator that reflects the workload faced by national authorities and the strain on national asylum systems, including reception systems.
-As of the end of November 2023, some 860,000 cases were awaiting a first instance decision which is up by 39% compared to a year previously, and is more than at any other point since 2016 amid the refugee crisis of 2015-16.
+As of the end of March 2024, some 913,000 cases were awaiting a first instance decision, which is the most for seven years.

 In general, citizenships lodging the most applications tend to have the most cases awaiting decisions.
-For example, in November 2023, Syrians, Turks and Afghans had the largest share of first instance pending cases (123,000, 81,000 and 74,000, respectively).
-This situation was particularly pronounced for Syrians, with a 45% increase compared to November 2022, and for Turks, whose first instance caseload more than doubled compared to a year earlier.
-The number of pending cases for Afghans increased to a lesser extent by 6%.
+For example, in March 2024, Syrians, Colombians and Turks had the largest share of first instance pending cases (112,000, 84,000 and 83,000, respectively).
+This situation is particularly pronounced for Colombians and Turks, for whom the number of pending cases have more than doubled since the beginning of 2023.

-Context: EU+ asylum authorities are under pressure to increase their decision making, and do so often with the operational support of the EUAA.
+Context: EU+ asylum authorities strive to increase their decision making, and do so often with the operational support of the EUAA.
 Despite these efforts, decision making has not kept pace with the number of applications being lodged.
-As a consequence, we estimate that the total number of cases awaiting a decision at the end of October 2023 (including those in appeal or review) increased to around 1,100,000 (Eurostat - missing data estimated).
-Within this total, we conclude that three quarters (75% or 820,000) of cases were pending at first instance, while the remaining quarter (25% or 280,000) were awaiting decisions at second or higher instances.
+As a consequence, we estimate that the total number of cases awaiting a decision at the end of February 2024 (including those in appeal or review) increased to around 1.2 million (Eurostat - older data included for Croatia and Romania).
+Within this total, we conclude that three quarters (76% or 906,000) of cases were pending at first instance, while the remaining quarter (24% or 280,000) were awaiting decisions at second or higher instances.

 Research